emotiontts/emotiontts_open_db/CSD/README.md

 Text files represent pronunciation for the corresponding audio.
 We did not include phonetic alignment because the MIDI notes can be used for syllable timings.
 For Korean, graphemes match with phonemes so a syllable in a text matches with one note in a MIDI file.
 When a syllable corresponds to multiple notes, it is replicated.

 But for English, graphemes do not matches with phonemes so the dataset offers both graphemes in the 'lyric' folder and phonemes in the 'txt' folder.
 A syllable in the 'txt' folder matches with a note in the 'mid' folder like Korean.
-For each syllable, phonemes are tied with underbar('_') as the example below.
+For each word, phonemes are tied with underbar('_') and each syllable has one vowel as the example below.

 In the 'lyric' folder
 ```